curl/curl/docs/cmdline-opts/dump-header.md

   - output
 Example:
   - --dump-header store.txt $URL
+  - --dump-header - $URL -o save
 ---

 # `--dump-header`

 Write the received protocol headers to the specified file.
 If no headers are received, the use of this option creates an empty file.
+Specify `-` as file name (a single minus) to have it written to stdout.

 When used in FTP, the FTP server response lines are considered being "headers" and thus are saved there.